zachwe/tortoise-tts/README.md

 	`P` refers to the default, vanilla sampling method in `diffusion.py`.
 	To reiterate, this ***only*** is useful for the diffusion decoding path, after the autoregressive outputs are generated.

+Below are an explanation of experimental flags.
+Messing with these might impact performance, as these are exposed only if you know what you are doing.
+* `Half-Precision`: (attempts to) hint to PyTorch to auto-cast to float16 (half precision) for compute.
+Disabled by default, due to it making computations slower.
+* `Conditional Free`: a quality boosting improvement at the cost of some performance.
+Enabled by default, as I think the penaly is negligible in the end.
+* `CVVP Weight`: governs how much weight the CVVP model should influence candidates.
+The original documentation mentions this is deprecated as it does not really influence things, but you're still free to play around with it.
+	Currently, setting requires regenerating your voice latents, as I forgot to have it return some extra data that weighing against the CVVP model uses.
+Oops.
+	Setting this to 1 leads to bad behavior.
+* `Top P`: P value used in nucleus sampling; lower values mean the decoder produces more "likely" (aka boring) outputs.
+* `Diffusion Temperature`: the variance of the noise fed into the diffusion model; values at 0 are the "mean" prediction of the diffusion network and will sound bland and smeared.
+* `Length Penalty`: a length penalty applied to the autoregressive decoder; higher settings causes the model to produce more terse outputs.
+* `Repetition Penalty`: a penalty that prevents the autoregressive decoder from repeating itself during decoding.
+Can be used to reduce the incidence of long silences or "uhhhhhhs", etc.
+* `Conditioning-Free K`: determintes balancing the conditioning free signal with the conditioning-present signal.

 After you fill everything out, click `Run`, and wait for your output in the output window.
 The sampled voice is also returned, but if you're using multiple files, it'll return the first file, rather than a combined file.

 All outputs are saved under `./result/[voice name]/[timestamp]/` as `result.wav`, and the settings in `input.txt`.
 There doesn't seem to be an inherent way to add a Download button in Gradio, so keep that folder in mind.